Aquarium of the Pacific | Online Learning Center | Bat Ray

 Myliobatis californica

-The triangular shaped pectoral fins of the bat ray are often called the wings and compared to those of a bat, hence the common name.
-These rays swim gracefully by flapping their bat-like pectoral fins bird style.
-The fins are also used to hunt food.
-The rays flap their pectoral fins in the sand to expose buried prey and then use their lobelike snout to dig prey from their sandy bottom habitats.
+The bat ray’s triangular pectoral fins are often called wings and compared to those of a bat, hence the common name.
+These rays swim gracefully by flapping their pectoral fins like birds.
+The fins are also used to hunt for food.
+The rays flap their pectoral fins in the sand to expose buried prey and then use their lobe-like snout to dig prey from their sandy bottom habitats.
+The venous spine (barb) on the bat ray’s tail is a modified dermal denticle; the structures that cover primarily the dorsal surface of most sharks and rays, substituting for the scales most bony fishes have.
+While the sting of a bat ray is painful, it is not usually serious.

 Geographic Distribution